Fruit Trees For Sale at Butternut Farm

 Interested in having your own back yard fruit tree?
 Come by the farm in May to take a bare root tree home.

-No pre-orders for spring of 2025.
-Trees are sold on a first come first serve basis and our expected inventory for this spring is just below.
+No pre-orders for spring of 2026.
+Trees are sold on a first come first serve basis and our expected inventory to begin sales season is just below.
+So you know before your trip, this inventory will be updated daily during the sales season.

 Do you have fruit tree related questions?
 Send an e-mail.